chrisvanmeer/at-hashi-demo/README.md

 ### Objective

-This playbook will spin up the EC2 instances.
-After creating the EC2 instances, a new inventory is made in main folder with the name `inventory` and this will contain all of the servers and clients. **Please note** that the default user `ubuntu` will be used in this demo.
+This playbook will spin up the Docker containers.
+After creating the Docker containers, a new inventory is made in main folder with the name `inventory` and this will contain all of the servers and clients. **Please note** that the default user `ubuntu` will be used in this demo.

 ### Pre-requisites